-People have been known to call these sea cows unintelligent mammals, however don’t let them fool you!
-Recent research suggest that these sweet creatures are a lot smarter than people make them out to be.
+People have been known to call these sea cows unintelligent mammals, however, don’t let them fool you!
+Recent research suggests that these sweet creatures are a lot smarter than people make them out to be.

-It is said that Christopher Columbus actually once mistook a manatee for a mermaid and wrote that it wasn’t as beautiful as he had expected.
+It is said that Christopher Columbus actually once mistook one for a mermaid and wrote that it wasn’t as beautiful as he had expected.

-Don’t listen to him, manatees.
+Don’t listen to him.
 To us, you’re all beautiful.

 Want to learn more about Manatees?
 Read on below to find out some facts about this beloved mammal.

-Manatees are actually herbivores.
-Their diet consists of mostly sea grass and freshwater vegetation.
+They are actually herbivores.
+Their diet consists of mostly seagrass and freshwater vegetation.
 They only have molars which they use to grind their scrumptious greens.
 As these molars wear down, they fall out and are replaced with new ones.

-The manatee population are found in warm waters of shallow rivers, bays, coastal waters and estuaries.
-It is very rare that individual manatees venture into waters below 68 degrees Fahrenheit.
+The population is found in warm waters of shallow rivers, bays, coastal waters and estuaries.
+It is very rare that an individual will venture into waters below 68 degrees Fahrenheit.

-They take up residence primarily in the sunny state of Florida’s coastal waters during the winter time.
-Some manatee migrate as far as the Carolinas or even Louisiana in the summer time.
-And it has been discovered that some individuals have travelled as far north as Cape Cod in Massachusetts before.
+They take up residence primarily in the sunny state of Florida’s coastal waters during the wintertime.
+Some manatees migrate as far as the Carolinas or even Louisiana in the summertime.
+And it has been discovered that some individuals have traveled as far north as Cape Cod in Massachusetts before.

 Known for their gentle nature, manatees are also known to body surf or barrel roll when they are playing.
 They tend to normally rest and feed often.
 They usually rest submerged at the bottom of the water, or just below the surface and come up to breathe around every three or five minutes.